Zero-Dollar Goals You Can Easily Start Achieving As Early As The 1st

 With that said, let’s try to get ahead of ourselves (in a good way, this time.)
 Check out my zero-cost “do’s” list below:

-DO: Get started on some of your easier resolutions now, instead of waiting on January 1st to implement them.
+DO: Get started on some of your easier resolutions right away, instead of stalling on them

 If anything, the highs, lows and woes of 2020 is all the more reason to anticipate getting the heck out of dodge, and get excited for 2021.
 What’s considered “easy” for some, may not be considered easy for others, so I can’t tell you which resolution on your list is easiest to take on first.
 However, I will say that you should make a list, in order of easiest to most difficult, as a means of determining and prioritizin which goal that is for you!